 - Pinch the infant’s nose closed.
 Create a seal using your lips to surround the infant’s mouth.

-If the chest does not rise after the first breath, let the head go back to normal position and then re-open the airway by tilting head and lifting the chin.
+If the chest does not rise after the first breath, let the head go back to normal position and then re-open the airway by tilting the head and lifting the chin.
 Try to get a breath in while watching for chest rise.
 Do not interrupt compressions for any more than 10 seconds when giving breaths.

 Giving breaths in CPR is generally safe for the rescuer.
 However, if a mask is available, it should be used.
 The mask fits over the infant’s mouth and nose.
 Many masks have a pointed or tapered end which should go over the bridge of the infant’s nose.
 Make sure the mask fits properly; if it is too large, a proper seal cannot be obtained and efforts to deliver breaths will be ineffective.

-When using a mask to give breaths,
+When using a mask to give breaths, do the following:

 - Place the mask over the infant’s mouth and nose .